|

 projects the effort is unknown because we haven’t done it before, or we

 haven’t done in this particular way with these particular things before.
-A
+A project

-variability – or maybe you would prefer to call this uncertainty.
+– or maybe you would prefer to call this uncertainty.
 We will look at the various components that

 make up this uncertainty on the next page.
-Of
+Of course if

-protect the tasks in the project by adding some safety.
+the tasks in the project by adding some safety.
 However, unlike production processes, the

 safety isn’t explicit as queuing time.